Frequently Asked Questions

 - A statement of purpose outlining your proposed area of study and how your academic background prepares you for this program.

 - Academic transcripts for every program in which you have been enrolled.
-You will need to provide UF admissions with official transcripts, but you may provide us with copies.
+You will need to provide UF admissions with official transcripts, but you may provide the marketing department with unofficial copies.
 Foreign transcripts should include a full English translation (including course titles) and any interpretative materials (e.g., GPA translation tables).

 - Your standardized test scores (GRE/GMAT, TOEFL if necessary).